 Think of your everyday life....
 Do you drive or bike to work or school?
 The iron ore, bauxite, copper, platinum and other minerals used in the manufacture of cars and bicycles are products of mining.
 Do you use a computer?
-Did you know it takes as many as 66 minerals to make the screen, case, chips, circuitry and the battery?
-And it is likely that more than half the electricity you used today was generated either by coal or uranium, both products of mining.
+Did you know it takes as many as 66 minerals to make the screen, case, chips, circuitry and battery?
+And it is likely that nearly half the electricity you used today was generated by coal and uranium, both products of mining.